-Both the B+ and B- power supplies are each regulated with a two FET regulator which keep the PSU output voltages rock solid, they don’t fluctuate with the signal on heavy transients.
+Both the B+ and B- power supplies are each regulated which keeps the PSU output voltages rock solid, they don’t fluctuate with the signal on heavy transients.
 That combined with the constant current draw from the audio circuit make the power supply practically “perfect”.
 Meaning it doesn’t affect the signal in any way.

 Both Oblivion and Citadel are designed with the same ideology in mind.
 The major difference between the two models is lower THD and less harmonics in the all balanced Citadel vs Oblivion.
 The Infinity and Eternity has more “tube goodness” than Oblivion and Citadel.
 It’s a matter of taste; some prefer a touch of “tube sound” while others prefer full transparency.

 Oblivion with different add-ons